-Between 1885 and 1939 the adjacent lots were likely to have been sold separately as plots of land to different builders which explains the seven different types of terrace house on the west side of Galveston Road (please refer to image 4 for a diagram of these house types).
-There are eleven houses of the same type as 15 Galveston Road (type AB), though even amongst this type, there are variations that add to the differences in character between them.
-There are further types at the north and south ends of the west side of Galveston Road, which are of completely different typologies.
+It is likely that between 1885 and 1939 the adjacent lots were sold as separate plots of land to different builders, which explains the seven different types of terraced house on the west side of Galveston Road (please refer to image 4 for a diagram of these house types).
+There are 11 houses of the same type as 15 Galveston Road (type AB), although among these there are still some distinguishing factors.
+There are further houses at the north and south ends of the west side of Galveston Road, which again are of completely different typologies.

 In the post-war years, higher density dwellings were built south of Galveston Road to tackle the demand for housing.
 The variations between houses in number, massing, height and width add much diversity to the character of the area.

 The surrounding area is predominantly residential in character and this proposal did not seek to change this; the intention was that by extending the existing dwelling with a carefully considered loft extension of an appropriate scale and architectural language suited to its use, the residential character of the local area would be enhanced.

 The planning application for this project was approved.